 Studios that are Smashing Mental Health

-Jagex has been involved in the battle against mental illnesses for some time now.
-This year they have a number of excellent initiatives from a live Reddit Q&A with their charity partners You Are RAD as well as donating the sales from Avoiding Dental Catastrophe Easter event and Solomon’s Store revenue for that period to all three of their charity partners CPSL Mind, The Prince's Trust and You Are RAD - a total of £168,000 ($219,000)!
-Incredible!
+Jagex has been involved in the battle against mental illnesses for some time now, launching many excellent initiatives from live Reddit Q&A's with charity partners You Are RAD, donating the sales from games to all three of their charity partners CPSL Mind, The Prince's Trust and You Are RAD.

 The team over at Gobo have implemented Mental Health Officers.
 This year they have organised a mental health audit by Mind which will take place later on in the year.